langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 The following examples are useful especially if you are used to LangChain's AgentExecutor configurations.

 - [Force calling a tool first](force-calling-a-tool-first.ipynb): Define a fixed workflow before ceding control to the ReAct agent
+- [Dynamic direct return](dynamically-returning-directly.ipynb): Let the LLM decide whether the graph should finish after a tool is run or whether the LLM should be able to review the output and keep going